Transport Canada and Health Canada Found in Violation of Access to Information Act — Commissioner Issues Orders

-In both reports, the Commissioner concluded that Transport Canada failed to respond within the 30-day period required by the Access to Information Act and was therefore deemed to have refused access to the requested records.
-The reports identify serious delays within Transport Canada’s Ontario Region and describe the delay in unusually direct terms as “irresponsible and unacceptable.”
+In all three reports, the Commissioner concluded that the institution failed to respond within the statutory period required by the Access to Information Act and was therefore deemed to have refused access to the requested records.
+Two reports concern Transport Canada and one concerns Health Canada.
+Formal orders were issued requiring complete responses.

 Key findings